Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 ## Editors/IDE's
 The following editors are recommended for development with Scala.
-Although It's possible to use other environments since Sclaa is a strongly typed language using a well supported editor is beneficial.
+Although It's possible to use other environments since Scala is a strongly typed language using a well supported editor is beneficial.

 ### Intellij IDEA